 Director of Education

-Jennifer Roberts is in her fifth year at Hartford Stage, having previously held the position of Education Associate for Literary and In-School Programs.
+Jennifer Roberts is in her seventh year at Hartford Stage, having previously held the position of Education Associate for Literary and In-School Programs.
 Before coming to Hartford Stage, she worked as the Resident Teaching Artist at George Street Playhouse and served as the Artistic Director of the Papermill Children’s Theatre in Lincoln, New Hampshire.
 Her work as a director and playwright has been recognized by the Austin Circle of Theatres and the American Alliance for Theatre and Education.
 Her essay on the future of theatre and education, “Changing the How”, was published in the November 2008 issue of TCG’s American Theatre magazine.
 She received a Masters degree of Fine Arts in Drama and Theatre for Youth from the University of Texas at Austin.

 Associate Director of Education